 There is a fifty (50) item limit on materials borrowed with a library card.
 If you wish to place a hold on a particular item, you may do so in person at the library, at home through the WLS website, or by calling 669-5161.
-For any of these methods you will need your library barcode number (found on your card) and a PIN.
-Westchester Library System IT has set your PIN automatically as the last four digits of the phone number associated with you card.
+For any of these methods, you will need your library barcode number (found on your card) and a PIN.
+Westchester Library System IT has set your PIN automatically as the last four digits of the phone number associated with your card.
 You can change this PIN online.
-You will receive notification either by phone, text or email when your item is available for pickup.
+You will receive a notification either by phone, text, or email when your item is available for pickup.
 Reserve items must be checked out on the same library card that was used to reserve the items.
 Items will be held for 8 days.
-We suggest that you ask to be notified by email as that will alert you when a hold is ready, an item is overdue and give you a three day courtesy reminder that you have an item due.
-Text and phone messages will not give you a three day warning.
+We suggest that you ask to be notified by email as that will alert you when a hold is ready, an item is overdue, and give you a three-day courtesy reminder that you have an item due.
+Text and phone messages will not give you a three-day warning.

 You may reserve items electronically in the library, at home through our website, or by calling us at 669-5161.
 You will need your library barcode number and PIN.
-You will receive notification via phone, text or email when your item is available for pickup.
+You will receive a notification via phone, text, or email when your item is available for pickup.
 Reserve items must be checked out on the same library card that was used to reserve the items.
 Once they reach the library, items will be held for 8 days before being sent back, so please be prompt in picking up your materials.

 Renewal & Return Policy